mhabte1/emergproject/Sprint 3.md

 # Sprint 3

-# Total Story Points Completed for Sprint 2:
+# Forecast for Sprint 2:

-20
+20 points is the estimated capacity.
+We say 20 due to the fact that there are only 8 days to sprint 3, and each person will have 1 story worth 6-8 points.

 # Kanban Board